-Physician Information & Release to Return
+Physician Information And Release to Return

-Students at the University of Rio Grande/Rio Grande Community College have the obligation to notify the Program Director and/or Clinical Coordinator when taking prescribed medication which might hinder the safe and efficient performance of their classroom and/or clinical assignment.
-The student must inform the Program Director and/or Clinical Coordinator of the name(s) of the medication(s) or drug(s) being prescribed and the prescribing physician.
-In addition, if a student is taking a prescribed drug which might hinder the safe and efficient performance of his/her classroom and/or clinical assignment, the student must obtain a release to return to school and/or the clinical setting from the prescribing health care professional.
+Students at the University of Rio Grande/Rio Grande Community College have the obligation to notify the Director of the Radiologic Technology program when taking prescribed medication which might hinder the safe and efficient performance of their classroom and/or clinical assignment.
+The student must inform the Director of the Radiologic Technology program of the name(s) of the medication(s) or drug(s) being prescribed and the prescribing physician.
+In addition, if a student is taking a prescribed drug which might hinder the safe and efficient performance of their classroom and/or clinical assignment, the student must obtain a release to return to school and/or the clinical setting from the prescribing health care professional.
 Specifically, the prescribing health care professional must assure the Radiologic Technology program that the student is able to perform without impairment caused by the medication or drug in the academic and/or the clinical setting.
 In light of these obligations, please supply the following:

+Name(s) of the medication(s) or drug(s) being prescribed:

+Will this prescription hinder the safe and efficient performance of classroom and/or clinical assignment?
+Yes No

+If this prescription will hinder the safe and efficient performance of classroom and/or clinical assignment, when do you anticipate that the student will be released to return to the school or clinical setting?

+Prescribing Physician Name: Date:

+Signature:

-Name(s) of the medication(s) or drug(s) being prescribed: Will this prescription hinder the safe and efficient performanc YesNo e of classroom and/or clinical assignment?
-If this prescription will hinder the safe and efficient performance when do you anticipate that the student will be released to I hereby certify that the Student is able to perform without ut impairment caused by the medication or drug in the academic and/or the clinical setting effective (date).
-Prescribing Physician Name: Date: Signature: CBarker Revised 6/2022
+I hereby certify that the Student is able to perform without impairment caused by the medication or drug in the academic and/or the clinical setting effective (date).